Widzew Łódź: Recent history

-At the beginning of 2007–08 season, Widzew was purchased by one of the wealthiest men in Poland, Sylwester Cacek.
+At the beginning of the 2007–08 season, Widzew was purchased by one of the wealthiest men in Poland, Sylwester Cacek.

 In January 2008, while playing in the second division, the Polish Football Association ruled that Widzew Łódź should be relegated due to their involvement in a corruption scandal.
-However, Widzew became champions that year and were allowed to stay in the second division, which was renamed I liga before the start of the 2008–09 season.
-Despite the deduction of six points as a penalty, Widzew managed to become champions once again, and were finally promoted to Ekstraklasa.
-In total, Widzew played 35 seasons at the highest level before being relegated at the end of the 2013–14 season.
+However, Widzew became champions that year and were allowed to stay in the second division, which was renamed I liga before the start of the 2008-09 season.
+Despite being deducted six points as a penalty, Widzew won the I Liga again in the 2009-10 season, and were promoted to the Ekstraklasa.
+However, Widzew were once again relegated at the end of the 2013–14 season after four seasons.

-Due to financial problems, Widzew finished last at the end of the 2014–15 season.
-Subsequently, the club ruled by Sylwester Cacek went bankrupt.
+Due to financial problems, Widzew finished last at the end of the 2014–15 season, and subsequently went bankrupt.

 Local businessmen Marcin Ferdzyn and Grzegorz Waranecki decided to take on amateur status as a new association called Stowarzyszenie Reaktywacja Tradycji Sportowych Widzew Łódź (Association of the Reactivation of the Sports Traditions of Widzew Łódź), which continues the tradition of the old RTS Widzew Łódź.
 The new association was registered in a Polish court on 2 July 2015, and within a few weeks of summer 2015, they managed to hire a new coach Witold Obarek and gather a new roster, which started the 2015–16 season in the fifth tier of Polish football.
 In their first season in IV liga, Widzew won promotion.
 In the 2016–17 season, Widzew achieved third place in III liga, behind Drwęca Nowe Miasto Lubawskie and ŁKS Łódź, but next season yielded promotion to II liga.
 In the 2018–19 season, they finished in fifth place with 55 points.
 In the 2021–22 season, Widzew finished 2nd, one point ahead of Arka Gdynia, and returned to Ekstraklasa for the first time since the 2013–14 season.